Skip to main content

 Congressman Joe Wilson (SC-02) issued the following statement after observing the moment of silence on behalf of the victims of the shooting in Tucson, Arizona.

 "This morning, my family and I, along with members of my staff, observed the moment of silence for the innocent victims of the shooting in Tucson.
+I am deeply saddened by the news regarding my colleague Congresswoman Gabrielle Giffords.
+I ask for all Americans to take a moment and recognize those who passed and those still fighting for their lives as a result of this tragedy.

 January 7, 2011